ihlec/d-social-app/README.md

 * Kubo (for decentralized storage and identity)
 * AWS SDK for S3 (if using Filebase)

-## AI Input for refactoring
-I will share with you most of my project files.
-Please do not react until I am done pasting.
-If you are asked, answer professional, in the role of a senior dev, with no social blabla, no sugar-coating and with the full files you modified.

 ## TODO

 - make one helia branch client with pubsub (currenlty NAT traversal issues in the browser)